-It’s quite obvious for any student to get stressed or anxious when he is going to appear for a Board exam, be it CBSE, UP board or any other state board exam.
-Infact the class 10 students, for whom the board exam comes as a first challenge in life, are more fearful of taking the big exam.
-But, dear students! there’s nothing so extraordinary about the board exam as it is similar to any other regular exam that you have appeared for before.
+It’s quite obvious for any student to get stressed or anxious when he/she is going to appear for a board exam, be it of CBSE, UP board or any other state board.
+In fact, the class 10 students, for whom the board exam comes as the first major challenge in life, are more afraid of taking the big exam.
+But, dear students! there’s nothing so extraordinary about the board exam as it is similar to any other regular exam that you have appeared in earlier.
 You will be given a blend of easy and complex questions to answer, the same as in other exams.
-The only difference is that this time time these questions will not be framed at your school and the answers will be checked by examiners selected by the board.
-You feel stressed and afraid of the board exams.
-Actually, the whole game is played by our brain which tries to exaggerate the things in tough situations.
-All you need is to control your brain and keep it healthy and sound.
+The only difference is that, this time these questions will not be prepared by your school teachers and the answers will be checked by the external examiners selected by the board.
+You feel stressed and anxious about the board exams.
+Actually, the whole game is played by your brain which tries to exaggerate the things in tough situations.
+All you need is to control your brain and keep it healthy and calm.

 Below you will get a few tips on how you can train your brain to stay fearless and work properly during the exam days:

 Healthy mind resides in a healthy body.
 Empty stomach directly hits the brain.
-The cells of your brain rely on energy from food just like any other cell in the body.
-Without the nutrition that food supplies, your brain chemistry can be negatively impacted which in turn affects the functions that the brain is involved in, including concentration, memory, sleep patterns and your mood.
+The cells of your brain rely on the energy from food just like any other cell in the body.
+Without proper nutrition, your brain's capacity can be negatively impacted which in turn affects various related functions like concentration, memory, sleep patterns and your mood.
 Avoid large meals as they can make you feel sleepy and lethargic.
 Always take small, frequent, nutritious meals to ensure a steady stream of energy and have a calming effect on the brain.

 2. Sleep well and at fixed times